CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Henry/_index.md

   - PhD Students
 ---

-Mr. Yuhan SHE received his bachelor’s degree from Zhejiang University (ZJU) majoring in Electrical Engineering in 2021.
+Mr. Yuhan SHE(Henry) received his bachelor’s degree from Zhejiang University (ZJU) majoring in Electrical Engineering in 2021.
 He is now a Ph.D. student at the City University of Hong Kong supervised by Prof. Yan Hong and Prof. Ray.